metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/mh_ndoors_3plots.png" align = "center" alt="mh_ndoors_3plots" width="1800"/>

-This quantitatively shows the magnitude of win likelihood increase with `ndoors` increase, reinforcing our intuition about the mnemonic device.
-It's also interesting to note how the standard deviation converges after the means in runs with higher door counts as the win frequency increase becomes both higher and more certain.
+Thus we have 3 ways of visualizing the win frequency distribution increase following increased door quantity.
+Interestingly, as door quantity increases, the standard deviation seems to contract slightly after the means show an asymptote, which reflects that win frequency increase becomes both higher and more certain at higher door quantities.

-I've allowed for two plot types with the `ribbontype` argument.
-This defines the gray-colored confidence visualization to be either the standard deviation of run distribution (if `sd`, the default), or the minimum and maximum win frequencies observed (if `minmax`).
-We can compare these plot types as below.
+I've allowed for two plot types with the `ribbontype` argument, which allow for two types of confidence visualizations (the grey-colored ribbon overlay).
+This can use either the standard deviation (if `sd`, the default), or the minimum and maximum win frequencies observed (if `minmax`).
+Let's compare these below.

 ```
 pclassic1 <- getlineplot(lnd, ptitle = "Std. dev. overlay", ribbontype = "sd")